-'You provided direction and ensured we worked as a cohesive team' Sk ills To pass, the following must be evidenced To gain a distinction Cl1 Works with the team and with partner organisations to identify and articulate a shared vision, values, aims, ethos and shared objectives in relation to the care and support of children, young people and their families.
-(S1) Cl2 Sets clear standards and evaluates own practice and that of others using a number of frames of reference and identifies future actions.
-(S2) Cl3 Provides opportunities for the team to plan and discuss priorities, give and receive ideas to achieve objectives and modifies responses where necessary.
-(S3) Cl4 Effectively models a range of negotiation and co-operation skills with own team and with partner organisations to develop relationships that reflect the aims, ethos and shared vision required to achieve the required objectives.
-(S1) Cl5 Encourages and supports others to analyse their own practice and that of others in relation to relevant standards and frameworks.
+'You provided direction and ensured we worked as a cohesive team' Skills

+CI1 Works with the team and with partner organisations to identify and articulate a shared vision, values, aims, ethos and shared objectives in relation to the care and support of children, young people and their families.
+(S1)

+CI2 Sets clear standards and evaluates own practice and that of others using a number of frames of reference and identifies future actions.
+(S2)

+CI3 Provides opportunities for the team to plan and discuss priorities, give and receive ideas to achieve objectives and modifies responses where necessary.
+(S3)

+CI4 Effectively models a range of negotiation and co-operation skills with own team and with partner organisations to develop relationships that reflect the aims, ethos and shared vision required to achieve the required objectives.
+(S1) CI5 Encourages and supports others to analyse their own practice and that of others in relation to relevant standards and frameworks.
 Uses critical reflection and considers potential alternatives and their implications for the future.
-(S2) Cl6 Demonstrates a flexible approach to the building of collaborative relationships with the team to support the process of identifying priorities and evaluating progress of group objectives.
+(S2) CI6 Demonstrates a flexible approach to the building of collaborative relationships with the team to support the process of identifying priorities and evaluating progress of group objectives.
 Addresses conflict.
 (S3)

-'You implemented a working environment which supported dignity and human rights' Skills To pass, the following must be evidenced To gain a distinction CI7 Shows evidence of having taken a rights-aware approach to work by identifying the rights at issues, identifying the responsibilities of the organisation in terms of those rights and by determining the appropriate course(s) of action.
+'You implemented a working environment which supported dignity and human rights'

+CI7 Shows evidence of having taken a rights-aware approach to work by identifying the rights at issues, identifying the responsibilities of the organisation in terms of those rights and by determining the appropriate course(s) of action.
 (S4) CI8 Takes responsibility for and engages actively in a range of ongoing team opportunities to build commitment to the dignity and respect of others.
+(S5)

-(S5) CI9 Demonstrates judgement and discernment in modelling and developing a culture of mutual respect and accountability.
-(S4) CI10 Builds constructive relationships that foster participation in the development of professional practice that upholds dignity and respect.
+CI9 Demonstrates judgement and discernment in modelling and developing a culture of mutual respect and accountability.
+(S4)

+CI10 Builds constructive relationships that foster participation in the development of professional practice that upholds dignity and respect.
 (S5)